delgada-ui/delgada/docs/overview.md

 ## Documentation

-The syntax and functionality of PoppyHTML is intentionally small and concise.
+The syntax and functionality of Delgada is intentionally small and concise.

 It operates within the confines of standard HTML syntax and simply seeks to enable some of the hallmarks of modern frontend frameworks, such as: